Why not Steam?

 How does it work?

-Citric acid is necessary to keep the HotZot working at peak efficiency by dissolving the mineral “scale” left behind when water is heated.
+Adding citric acid occasionally is necessary to keep the HotZot working at peak efficiency by dissolving the mineral “scale” left behind when water is heated.

 How much will it cost?